 It is a rare privilege to stay the night here and experience the end of the day, from dusk into night, in a rural village.
 And in the evening thanks to Guri Gangadhar Nayak (Seidhar’s father) we have over an hour of dancing – the boys performing extraordinary choreography, flexibility and grace.
 Combined with the drums and harmonium the rehearsal space vibrates with Gotipua.
 But to cap it all the boys perform a final piece – Goddesses turning into Dogs, a delicate Dog dancing.
 Magical.

 - ‘Gotipuas are young boys who dress as females and dance along with the decline of Devadasi and Mahari tradition. …The most interesting dance is “Bandha Nrutya”.
 It is a dance with acrobatic poses and movement.
 The difficult and intricate poses of the body with supplying of various limbs are known as “Banda” in Odia.’
 (Swasti Shree Gotipua Leaflet of Dance School – Director, Guru Gangadhar Nayak)

 Day 11: Visiting Papiermache mask making workshops and return to Bhubaneshwar Airport.

 In the morning we are lucky enough to enter a workshop where they are pleased to share with us the secrets of the villlage mask makers.
-Simple moulds, newsapaper pulp and tamarine paste to build up the structure with the final details painted on with thick cow dung paste.
+Simple moulds, newspaper pulp and tamarind paste to build up the structure with the final details painted on with thick cow dung paste.
 We see small and larger masks drying outside and in ten minutes they have found a mould of bear.
 There are no dog masks, yet, but at least we have a laughing bear.
-Over half an hour a rough mask appears from the mould for me to keep and work from.
+Over half an hour a rough mask appears from the mastermould for me to bring to UK and to work from.